anshadshanu/SOC-Home-Lab/README.md

 This project demonstrates the creation of a Security Operations Center (SOC) home lab environment to simulate real-world cyber attacks and detect malicious activity using a SIEM platform.

-The lab consists of an attacker machine running Kali Linux and a target machine running Windows Server 2022, both connected through a virtualized network inside VMware Workstation Pro 17.
-Splunk Enterprise was configured to collect and analyze Windows security logs in real time.

 ---